dribnet/purvs/README.md

 ## PS1 MDDN 342 2017

-##Final README.

-##This should include a summary of all of the work leading up to the final version (which I am omitting in ##this example), so it should be longer than the other READMEs.

-##In my final version I have used a shifted grid layout with some jitter.

 I have brought the code from my last project across to start getting everything together for ps2.

+I am going to continue with the idea around monsters but I want to edit it to make it slightly more detailed with more shape.
+I am going to alter the colour scheme to be more controlled and refined and use photos of well known dictators to generate the images as I think putting a silly face over these is interesting and brings a bit more of a theme to my work.